 - To make sure you do not feel pain during the test, the healthcare provider will inject a numbing medicine in the cleaned area.

-- A small thin tube called a catheter will be inserted into the area cleaned for the test.
+- A small thin tube called a catheter will be inserted into area cleaned for the test.
 The doctor will move the catheter up to the affected artery.

 - X-ray contrast will be injected to take pictures of the artery.
 Injection of x-ray contrast may cause you to feel warm, and your face may appear warm.
 You may have a metallic taste in your mouth.
 These feelings are normal and should last only a minute.

-- Thrombolysis / Clot Busting Medication: Sometimes a blood clot is blocking the blood flow to an extremity.
+Thrombolysis / Clot Busting Medicine: Sometimes a blood clot is blocking the blood flow to an extremity.
 Medicine called a thrombolytic (“clot buster”) is sometimes given directly through the catheter at the time of the arteriogram in an attempt to dissolve or break up the clot and improve blood flow to that extremity.

-What to expect AFTER the Arteriogram
+What to expect after the Arteriogram

-- The catheter in your artery will be removed, and either direct pressure will be applied to the injection wite until the bleeding stops or a closure device may be used to close the needle hole.
+- The catheter in your artery will be removed, and either direct pressure will be applied to the injection site until the bleeding stops or a closure device may be used to close the needle hole.

 - You will have a dressing over the puncture site.

 - If the artery in your groin was used, you may be asked to stay in bed for several hours afterwards.
-Your doctor may ask you to keep the leg or arm used for the test straight for a while.
+Your doctor may ask that you to keep the leg or arm used for the test straight for a while.

-- Your temperature, blood pressure, oxygen and heart rate will be monitored.
+- Your temperature, blood pressure, oxygen and heart rate will be monitored

 - You will drink liquids, walk and urinate before you are allowed to go home after the test.